thiagomg/texted/what_is_next.md

 # What next?

-* Maybe: Search post by content
 * Generate stats of number of visits
 * Generate logs instead of using stdout
-* Embed comments?
-Preferably using an external platform
+* Parse tags from the body content
+* Installer with bootstrap